nuscien/trivial/Core/README.md

 ### Debound

-Maybe a handler will be asked to process several times in a short time but you just want to process once at the last time because the previous ones are obsolete.
-A sample is real-time search.
-You can use following method to do so.
+You may request to call a specific action several times in a short time but only the last one should be processed and previous ones should be ignored.
+A sample is real-time search suggestion.

 ```csharp
 // An action you need to process.